 What is HOA/Condo Law?

-Homeowners’ association law and condominium law are both unique areas of law that govern the relationship between individual owners (HOA member or condo unit owners) and the non-profit organization that protects the common interest of the community as a whole.
+Homeowners’ association law and condominium law are both unique areas of law that govern the relationship between individual owners (HOA members or condo unit owners) and the non-profit organization that protects the common interest of the community as a whole.

 What is an HOA & Condo Law Attorney?